alexandre-lecoq/speech-to-text/README.md

 # speech-to-text

-A simple, cross-platform command-line tool to transcribe MP3 audio to text using OpenAI Whisper, with optional timestamps, offline model support, GPU acceleration when available, and a diagnostics mode.
+A simple, cross-platform tool to transcribe MP3 audio to text using OpenAI Whisper, with optional timestamps, offline model support, GPU acceleration when available, and a diagnostics mode.
+Available as both a command-line tool and a graphical user interface (GUI).

 ## Features

 - Transcribes MP3 audio files to text
+- **Graphical User Interface (GUI)** for easy, visual interaction
+- **Command-line interface** for automation and scripting
 - Language handling:
   - Provide a Whisper language code (e.g., `en`, `fr`, `zh`), or
   - Omit it or use `auto` to auto-detect the language